-The process for an Academic Appeal is as follows:
+The pre-appeal process for an Academic Appeal is as follows:

-1) Discuss the matter of appeal with the instructor.

-2) Discuss the matter of appeal with the Program Director of the course.

-3) Discuss the matter of appeal with the Vice President for Academic Affairs (VPAA).
+- 1) Discuss the matter of appeal with the instructor, if applicable. - 2) Discuss the matter of appeal with the appropriate Program Director. - 3) Discuss the matter of appeal with the appropriate Division Chair.

-4) If the matter of appeal is then not resolved, submit a written appeal (forms are available in the Academic Affairs Office, Walsh 118 or on myCSM, Resources, Division of Academic Affairs, Academic Forms) to the Graduate Student Policies Committee.
+If the matter of appeal is then not resolved, submit a written appeal (forms are available on myCSM, Resources, Division of Academic Affairs, Academic Forms) to the Graduate Student Policies Committee.